nazufel/owasp-top-ten-meetup-notes/top-ten/02-cryptographic-failures.md

 Stopped: Tue Jun 10 07:26:37 2025
 ```

-Hashcat was able to find the pasword in its wordlist of `admin123`.
+Hashcat was able to find the password in its wordlist of `admin123`.
 Let's try it on the site.

 We're in!